Battle of Warsaw (1920): Polish

+General Omelianovych-Pavlenko's Ukrainian Army and General Jędrzejewski's 6th Army, both placed under the overall command of General Iwaszkiewicz, were assigned to repel attacks on Lviv (Lwów) and did not participate in the Battle of Warsaw.
+Their role also involved disrupting Soviet troop movements in Galicia and preventing a junction with General Tukhachevsky's army.

 Russian

-Mikhail Tukhachevsky planned to encircle and surround Warsaw by crossing the Vistula River, near Włocławek, to the north and south of that city, northwest of Warsaw, and launch an attack from the northwest.
+Mikhail Tukhachevsky planned to cross the Vistula River northwest of Warsaw, around the city of Włocławek, and then attack from that direction to encircle the capital.
 With 24 divisions in four armies under his command, he planned to repeat the classic maneuver of Ivan Paskevich, who in 1831, during the November Uprising, had crossed the Vistula at Toruń and reached Warsaw practically unopposed, crushing the Polish uprising.
 This move would also cut the Polish forces off from Gdańsk, the only port open to shipments of arms and supplies.

 The main weakness of the Russian plan was the poorly defended southern flank, secured only by the Pinsk Marshes and the weak Mazyr (Mozyrska) Group.
 That unit consisted of the 57th Infantry Division, 8,000 strong, and acted as the link between the Soviet two fronts (the majority of the Russian Southwest Front was engaged in the Battle of Lwów).

 Davies argues that the Soviet failure was caused by its tardiness in moving forces in for a frontal attack on Warsaw.
 By contrast the Poles were speedy, making every day's delay a liability to the Soviets.
 Furthermore, there was poor coordination between the Soviet Western Command and the three armies of the Southwestern Command.
 In the political sphere, Davies argues, there was too much friction inside the Soviet Command.
-According to the historian Thomas Fiddick, rumors of disobedience to orders on the Soviet side by General Semyon Budyonny, or possibly even Joseph Stalin, were baseless.
+According to the historian Thomas Fiddick in 1973, rumors of disobedience to orders on the Soviet side by General Semyon Budyonny, or possibly even Joseph Stalin, were baseless.
 Moscow had decided for political reasons to reinforce the Crimean front at the expense of the Polish front.
 It meant it was replacing its goals of Europe-wide Communist revolution with a sort of "peaceful coexistence" with the West amidst internal consolidation.
+However, more recent historians have stated that Stalin disobeyed orders in early August 1920 when he attempted to conquer Lvov rather than transfer his troops to assist Tukhachevsky's forces that were attacking Warsaw.
+In Moscow, Lenin and Trotsky blamed him for his behaviour in the Polish–Soviet War.
+Stalin's secretary, Boris Bazhanov argued that the offensive against Warsaw failed because Stalin and his army did not comply with the orders of the commander in chief.
+Tukhachevsky himself blamed Stalin for his defeat at the Battle of Warsaw.